alfred1137/alfred1137.github.io/memory-bank/progress.md

     - **Step 2: Process Blog Posts (Iterative):**
         - For each subsequent chapter markdown file (e.g., `Chapter-01-Down-the-Brisbane-Road.md`) in `migration_temp/`:
             - Extract the chapter number (e.g., "01" from "Chapter-01-").
-            - Extract the chapter title (e.g., "Down-the-Brisbane-Road" from "Chapter-01-Down-the-Brisbane-Road.md").
+            - Extract the chapter title (e.g., "Down-the-Brisbane-Road" from "Chapter-01-Down-the-Brisbane-Road.md"). *Do not include it in the new file name*
             - Use the following to date the chapters being migrated:
                 - CH01: 2025-03-17 (YYYY-MM-DD)
                 - CH02: 2025-03-18